-The focus of geoscientific studies in Huron-Kinloss is to determine if the rock in the area has the potential to satisfy our safety requirements for a deep geological repository for the long-term management of Canada’s used nuclear fuel.
+The focus of early geoscientific studies is to determine if there are rock units in the area that have the potential to satisfy our safety requirements for a deep geological repository for the long-term management of Canada’s used nuclear fuel.